 Neenan then critiqued the song “My Way” by Frank Sinatra and the poem “Invictus” by William Ernest Henley which ends, “I am the captain of my soul / I am the master of my faith.”

 “I had an impact, I think, at the University of Michigan, and it was because I was a Jesuit,” he said.
 “I didn’t wind up on third base.
 I followed 450 years of Jesuits doing marvelous things around the world.”

 Finally, Neenan took a more serious approach as a Jesuit, Catholic priest and said that traditions such as Judaism, Christianity, and Islam have not endured for roughly 3,500, 2,000, and 1,300 years respectively because people have participated in spirituality rather than in organized religion.

 “Those of us that are [Roman Catholics] have had it passed along to us,” he said.
 “You have an obligation to pass that on because people have been suffering for 2,000 years to pass it on to you.
 You like the values you have.
 Well, you didn’t end up on third base accidentally.”

 Neenan then responded to questions about what it means to be Catholic and about his vocation, particularly with regard to why he joined the Jesuits.
 He also offered reflections on prayer.

 “I would suggest to all of us that during the day, ask ‘Am I happy?
-Am I said?
-Am I angry?’” he said.
+Am I sad?
+Am I angry?'” he said.
 “Ignatius would say that’s a very profound type of prayer.”